 You will want to be comfortable, and you should feel great about how your hair looks on photo day, so it's usually not the best day to experiment with different or new hairstyles.
 If you are going to get a haircut, make sure it's just a trim, and not a drastically different hairstyle that you might not feel comfortable with.
 And do it at least one week before the shoot, to allow you plenty of time to adjust to it.

-Fresh-looking, daytime make-up is best.
 Try not to go overboard with thick or heavy foundation or cosmetics.
-Natural tends to be the key word when it comes to great photos- just do what you usually do every day.
-Use a little bit of loose powder to touch-up shiny areas on your face, and concealer to lighten up dark spots and cover blemishes.
-Try a neutral or natural-toned nail polish to make your nails look great.
+Natural tends to be key when it comes to great photos - just do what you usually do every day.
+Use a bit of loose powder to touch-up shiny areas on your face, and concealer to lighten up dark spots and cover blemishes.

 We want your Graduation Photos to be a true reflection of who you are, so feel free to bring any accessories that do just that.
 Items such as musical instruments, sports equipment, etc., are props that will express the real you at this time in your life.